 Our contribution to carbon neutrality by 2030

-Determined to play a major role in creating a viable and sustainable world, Nexans is taking a further step towards the attainment of carbon neutrality by 2030 by committing to building tomorrow’s sustainable energy highway.
+Determined to play a major role in creating a viable and sustainable world, Nexans is taking a further step towards the contribution to carbon neutrality by 2030 by committing to building tomorrow’s sustainable energy highway.
 To achieve this, the Group is focusing on two key areas where it is making a difference: the first is its active contribution to carbon neutrality, supported by the levers of Industry 4.0, the reduction of waste and energy consumption; and the second is its position as leader in the sustainable electrification of the world.

 Building the sustainable energy highway